nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:

-`list n:Water` lists all products that has Water as name.
+`find n:Water` lists all products that has Water as name.

-`list n:Bread c:Food` lists all products that has Bread as name and category as Food.
+`find n:Bread c:Food` lists all products that has Bread as name and category as Food.

-`list c:Food` lists all products that has category as Food.
+`find c:Food` lists all products that has category as Food.

 ### 4.2 Item Commands *[coming soon]*